chiarazappala/webpage/content/event/defence/index.md

 #  postcode: '94305'
 #  country: United States

-summary: On May 2, I will defend my PhD thesis.
+summary: On May 2, 2023, I successfully defended my PhD thesis.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.